-In this guide, we’ll cover a few basics about lists, groups, and segments in this article, including what you need to know before you start importing contacts into MailChimp, and how to make the most of your list.
+In this guide, we’ll cover the basics of lists, groups, and segments.
+We'll also go over what you need to know before you start importing contacts into MailChimp.

 What are Lists?

 MailChimp's email marketing platform centres on your list.
-Lists store your contacts’ email addresses, as well as other important information.
+Lists store your contacts’ email addresses, plus any other info they provide (such as their location).